 - Direct-thermal labels – Direct-thermal labels are coated with a leuco-dye that turns black when heat is applied to it.
 Normally, these labels are printed with a thermal printer, which applies heat to produce letters, numbers, or barcodes.
 Once the label is no longer needed, they can be autoclaved, which will turn the entire label black, obscuring all confidential information.

-- Blackout labels – These labels are made with an opaque material that allows you to place them over pre-existing labels, concealing sensitive patient sample or product information.
+- Blackout labels – These labels are made with an opaque material that allows you to place them over pre-existing labels, concealing sensitive patient samples, or product information.

 LIMS security features